Folia-Inquisitors/YATPA/README.md

 ## Description

 This allows people to tpa to each other.
 This is meant to be a simple plugin for servers.
 It is highly optimized and heavily tested.
-Feel free to constribute.
+Feel free to contribute.

 ### Player commands